Lighting control console: Moving light controllers

 Moving Light Controllers are another step up in sophistication from Memory Consoles.
 As well as being capable of controlling ordinary luminaires via dimmers, they provide additional controls for intelligent fixtures.
 On midrange controllers, these are usually provided as a section separate from main Preset and Cue stack controls.
 These include an array of buttons allowing the operator to select the fixture or fixtures they want to control, and a joystick, or a number of wheels or rotary encoders to control fixture attributes such as the orientation (pan and tilt), focus, colour, gobos etc. found in this type of light.
 Unlike a fader that shows its value based on the position of a slider, a wheel is continuously variable and provides no visual feedback for the value of a particular control.
 Some form of display such as LCD or LED is therefore vital for displaying this information.
-The more advanced desks typically have one or more touchscreens, and present a GUI that integrates all the aspects of the lighting.
+The more advanced desks typically have one or more touchscreens, and present a GUI that integrates all the aspects of lighting control.

 As there is no standard way of controlling an intelligent light, an important function for this type of desk is to consolidate the various ways in which the hundreds of types of intelligent lights are controlled into a single abstract interface for the user.
-By integrating knowledge of different fixtures and their attributes into the lighting desk software, the detail of how an attribute such as pan or tilt is controlled for one device vs. another can be hidden from the operator.
+By integrating knowledge of different fixtures and their attributes into the lighting desk software (often via user-editable DMX profiles corresponding to each operation mode of each lighting fixture), the detail of how an attribute such as pan or tilt is controlled for one device vs. another can be hidden from the operator.
 This frees the operator to think in terms of what they want to achieve (e.g. pan 30 degrees clockwise) instead of how it is achieved for any given fixture (e.g. send value 137 down channel 23).
-Furthermore, should a lighting fixture need to be replaced with one from a different vendor that has different control sequences, no change need be apparent to the control operator.
+Furthermore, should a lighting fixture need to be replaced with one from a different vendor that has a different DMX profile, the operator need only change the lighting fixture within the software, and it will adapt the programming from the old fixture to the new one, allowing for the extreme flexibility required by touring shows or venues with multiples operators/consoles.
 For some further discussion on how intelligent fixtures are controlled, see Digital MultipleX (DMX).